 Samples: Sometimes, but with Prime you can always return a roll if you aren’t happy with it.

+When you’re thinking about where to buy peel and stick wallpaper, I would venture to guess Etsy is not high on the list of retailers.
+But that’s simply not true!
+There is SO much available.
 As a small business owner, I try and purchase small whenever I can, and I love that Etsy makes that so easy!
 Pretty much any print, color, pattern, or theme of peel and stick wallpaper you can think of is available here, and I’ve lost more than a few hours scrolling through the beautiful options!

 Samples: Sometimes!
 It depends on the shop, but you can always reach out to see if it’s something the seller offers.